CLIuno/CLIuno-Laravel-template/README.md

 # Under All in One Project

-# Please Dont Open This Project
+## Please Don't Open This Project

-## Okey its not ready yet

-### its contain a lot of frameworks with diff lang
+it's not ready yet and it contains a lot of bugs

-## JS - JAVA - Python - PHP (until now)
+## JS - JAVA - Python - PHP - ASP.NET

-# Okey here is the deal All Backend Frameworks works on PORT = 3000
+and here is the deal All Backend Frameworks work on PORT = 3000

-# and the Frontend Frameworks works on PORT = 8000
+and the Frontend Frameworks work on PORT = 8000

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>